ovotech/kiss/README.md

 The `cognito:groups` is a list of namespaces the token grants access to, prefixed with our organization name.
 We'll need to tell the server how to extract these things.

+## Builds

+We release binaries for the client.
+Please check the releases.

+We don't provide any public images for the server.

 ## Running locally

 ### Server